seasonfall27/CECS327-HW4/README.md

 ## **“Instructions for Users”**

 #### **Running the Server**
-1. Open a command prompt terminal and change directory to where the project files are located using the cd command
+1. Open a command prompt terminal and change directory to where the project files are located using the cd command.

 2. Compile the Server class using the following command: